SEIR-7-06/express-adding-models/README.md

 //... and then farther down the file

 router.post('/', (req, res) => {
-  // Convert the data to the correct format if (req.body.readyToEat === 'on') {
+  // 1.
+Convert the data to the correct format if (req.body.readyToEat === 'on') {
     req.body.readyToEat = true;
   } else {
     req.body.readyToEat = false;
   }

-  // Add that new fruit data into our database db.Fruit.create(req.body, (err) => {
+  // 2.
+Add that new fruit data into our database db.Fruit.create(req.body, (err) => {
     if (err) return console.log(err);

-    res.redirect('/fruits');
+    // 3.
+Redirec to the fruits index page res.redirect('/fruits');
   });
 })